craigshaw/ps2mcd/README.md

 optional arguments:
   -h, --help         Show help
   -d DIR, --dir DIR  Directory to output dumped files to.
-If not provided, save files will be extracted to a directory under the working directory with the name of the memory card being
+If not provided, save files will be extracted to a directory under the working directory with the name of the memory card being dumped
-                     dumped
-  -l, --list         List files on VMC only, don't dump them to disk
+  -l, --list         List files on VMC only, don't dump them to disk -v, --version      show program's version number and exit
   ```

 ### Examples